AlexJinlei/Magnetic_Flux_Rope_Detection/flux_rope_detection/README.md

 The input file has the name format GS_1996_AllData_DataFrame_preprocessed.p, where 1996 is year.
 It contains all needed data to detect flux ropes.
 ### Output
 The output files have the name format 1996_true_9\~16min.p or 1996_false_9\~16min.p, where 1996 is year, 9\~16min is the duration range in minutes, true or false indicate whether they can be flux rope candidate.
 All results labeled as true have turning point on top, and al results labeled as false have turning point on bottom, which means the structure center has lower total pressure than the outer part, which does not consistent with flux rope feature.

+## 3. OTHER PARAMETERS
+- This is a multiprocessing code, you can specify how many CPU cores to be used at the same time by specifying the value of the variable max_processes.
+- You may want to change the input and output directories.
+- You may want to change the log directories.